-We calculate our rates based on the rate the exchange offers us which may be subject to change before the cryptocurrency is credited to your wallet.
+We calculate our rates based on the rate that Bottlepay is able to transact in the market (which may be inclusive of transaction costs associated with sourcing that liquidity as well as other charges specified in this document), which may be subject to change before the cryptocurrency is credited to your wallet.
 We can accept no responsibility for any losses incurred as a result of cryptocurrency fluctuations unless you have opted for protection against volatility by using your fiat balance for the transaction.

 Cryptocurrencies come with some risks and we want you to be aware of them: